karliss/karliss.github.io/about.md

 permalink: /about/
 ---

 My personal blog.
-Mostly software related, with some occasional reverse engineering or hardware project.
+Mostly software related, with some occasional reverse engineering or hardware projects.